gavinbunney/ikara/README.md

 who break the build.
 Named after an Australian Aboriginal word for "throwing stick", it is based on <a href="https://github.com/codedance/Retaliation">retailiation</a> for Jenkins, but designed to work with Atlassian Bamboo.

 Build breakages are detected through polling the failed-build rss feed.
+When a failed build is detected, the Missle Launcher goes to work 'notifying' the offenders!

 ### How to Use